Little Navmap Logo

 See Minimum Sector Altitude for more information.

-Toggle display of airways and the attached waypoints.
+Toggles display of high airways (also Jet) and the attached waypoints.

 Show or hide Oceanic or other tracks which are NAT, PACOTS and AUSOTS.